Of Dragons, Feasts and Murders

-“I absolutely loved this new novella from Aliette de Bodard.
-Two charming protagonists (in very different ways), beautifully descriptive writing, a cunning plot, and a thoughtful discussion of the ways that rooted injustice in a system can be changed.
+“I absolutely loved this… Two charming protagonists (in very different ways), beautifully descriptive writing, a cunning plot, and a thoughtful discussion of the ways that rooted injustice in a system can be changed.
 Also, dragons.
 Lots of dragons.”

 Genevieve Cogman, author of The Invisible Library series

 “A delightful political mystery featuring de Bodard’s vibrant world-building, beautiful prose, and compelling characters”.

 Juliet Kemp, author of Shadow and Storm